hashicorp/terraform-provider-kubernetes/README.md

     - Note that version 0.11.x currently works, but is [deprecated](https://www.hashicorp.com/blog/deprecating-terraform-0-11-support-in-terraform-providers/)
 -	[Go](https://golang.org/doc/install) 1.14.x (to build the provider plugin)

+## Kubernetes Alpha Provider

+A new [experimental provider](https://registry.terraform.io/providers/hashicorp/kubernetes-alpha/latest) is now available that enables management of all Kubernetes resources, including CustomResourceDefinitions (CRDs).
+Our intent is to eventually merge these two providers.

 ## Contributing to the provider

 The Kubernetes Provider for Terraform is the work of many contributors.
 We appreciate your help!